-In addition to the Graduate School requirements, the requirements for admission include a grade point average of at least 3.0 (A=4.0) during the last two years of undergraduate study, a grade point average of 3.0 or better in the teaching major, and a minimum raw score of 32 on the Miller Analogies Test (MAT).
+In addition to the Graduate School requirements, the requirements for admission include a grade point average of at least 3.0 (A=4.0) during the last two years of undergraduate study, a grade point average of 3.0 or better in the teaching major, a minimum raw score of 32 on the Miller Analogies Test (MAT), and applicants not holding a valid teaching certification must pass the Illinois Certification Testing System (ICTS) Basic Skills Test.
 Applicants who do not meet these program requirements may be considered for admission; however, some conditions may be applied to that admission.
-Applicants may not enroll in any courses applicable to the graduate degree until they have consulted with the director of the graduate program in secondary education and with the graduate advisor in the teaching field.
+Applicants may not enroll in any courses applicable to the graduate degree until they have consulted with the director of the graduate program in secondary education and with the graduate adviser in the teaching field.